 Likewise, funding options are still flexible.
 Those decisions will be made locally, later in the process.
 However, it is important to have a budget in mind for planning purposes, so the new plan designs will be kept within the fiscal constraints of the money that would be raised through a 1/2 cent sales tax and vehicle registration fee increase.
 This 1/2 cent sales tax would generate at least $69 million (for 2015) and is projected to grow by 4% annually.
 It would be supplemented by a $10 increase in vehicle registration fees.

 Durham and Orange County leaders and voters have already taken decisive action to advance bus and rail transit in their counties.
 In 2011, Durham voters approved a half-cent sales tax ballot, followed by Orange County approval in 2012.
 These counties are already collecting sales tax for transit and are expanding their bus systems and are beginning planning for light rail between Chapel Hill and Durham.
 Meanwhile, Wake has not acted on transit for years, and is perhaps being left behind.
 This new process is a key step forward!

 Next Steps for the Plan

-Wake County staff and Triangle Transit will continue to work with the municipalities in order to agree upon established parameters for a plan.
-The County Commissioners must hold a public hearing on a plan proposal, vote to approve a plan, and then vote to put a half-cent sales tax referendum on the ballot for citizens to vote on.
+The Wake Board of Commissioners must hold a public hearing on a plan proposal, vote to approve a plan, and then vote to put a referendum for funding on the voting ballot.
+This referendum will most likely be in 2016.
 In order for these elected officials to put the referendum on the ballot, they need to know that the public supports the plan.
-Let your local Wake County Commissioners, mayors and city councilors know that transit is important to Wake County!
+Let your local Wake County Commissioners, Mayors and City Councilors know that transit is important to Wake County!